 Capitalization analysis is used in the income approach models.
 This methodology involves the capitalization of net operating income as an indication of market value for a specific property.
-Capitalization rates, both overall (going-in) discounted cash flow analyses, can be derived from the market.
+Capitalization rates, both overall (going-in) cap rates for the direct capitalization method and terminal cap rates for discounted cash flow analyses, can be derived from the market.
 Sales of improved properties from which actual income and expense data are obtained provide a very good indication of what a specific market participant is requiring from an investment at a specific point in time.
 In addition, overall capitalization rates can be derived from the built-up method (band-of-investment).
 This method relates to satisfying the market return requirements of both the debt and equity positions of a real estate investment.
 This information is obtained from real estate and financial publications.

 Rent loss concessions are made on specific properties with vacancy problems.
 A rent loss concession accounts for the impact of lost rental income while the building is moving toward stabilized occupancy.
-The rent loss is calculated by multiplying the rental rate by the percent difference of the property's stabilized occupancy and it s actual occupancy.
-Build out allowances (for first expenses are added to the rent loss estimate.
+The rent loss is calculated by multiplying the rental rate by the percent difference of the property's generation space or retrefit/second generation space as appropriate) and leasing expenses are added to the rent loss estimate.
 The total adjusted loss from these real property operations is discounted using an acceptable risk rate.
 The discounted value (inclusive of rent loss due to extraordinary vacancy, build out allowances, and leasing commissions) becomes the rent loss concession and is deducted from the value indication of the property at stabilized occupancy.
 A variation of this technique allows that for every year that the property's actual occupancy is less than stabilized occupancy, a rent loss deduction may be estimated.